CS320-Team-1/Rattigans-Reviews/README.md

-Welcome to Rattigan's Reviews!
+# Rattigan's Reviews

 This project aims to provide users with an interactive webpage where they are able to search for their favorite TV shows or movies based on key-words or genres!
-Users will also have recommendations made to them based on what's popular at the time and what that user has liked in the past.

-# Rattigan's Reviews
+Users will be able to make a profile and save their favorite shows and moves.
+Users will also be shown recommendations based on what is popular!

 ## Team Three
 ##### Manager: Mariana Jaramillo
 ##### Anh Pham, Jerry Du, Jonathan Coombs, Omar Natour, Rakeb Tewodros, Sapphire Tham